Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 Therapy consists of healing, antibacterial, vasoconstrictor agents and agents that reduce pain and itching.
 Medicines are prescribed in a strict order before or after lactation.

 Vasoconstrictor suppositories contain tribenoside (Procto-glivenol) or phenylephrine hydrochloride (Relief).
 Their action is complemented by lidocaine and various oils (sea buckthorn, shark liver, etc.).
-They help to quickly and reliably get rid of the bumps.
+They help to quickly and reliably get rid of the lump.

 Folk remedies